Skip to main content

 Technology markets don’t buy disruption

-In the world of technology, new or better doesn’t necessarily mean disruptive.
 Unless ‘new’ means revolutionary and ‘better’ means businesses and markets have to think or behave differently, then it’s not true disruption.
-Do an online search for ‘disruptive technology’ or ‘disruptive innovation’ and you’ll see they stir up discussion…
+Do an online search for ‘disruptive technology’ or ‘disruptive innovation’ and you’ll see they stir up discussion and debate.
+Talking of Google, here’s a good example: the Google search…

 Blog – the path to Disruption